AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Licensing
 -----------
-This page provides functionality for viewing your current license key or releasing the license.
+This page shows information about your CoPilot customer ID and the Aviatrix license with which it is associated.

-If you plan to terminate your current instance of CoPilot and deploy a new instance using the same license key, copy the Customer ID of the current instance first and save it for reuse later, and then release the CoPilot license of the current instance.
-To release the license, click the RESET button.
+If you plan to terminate your current instance of CoPilot and deploy a new instance using the same license, copy the Customer ID of the current instance first and save it for reuse later, and then release the CoPilot license of the current instance.
+To release the license of the current instance, click the RESET button.
 After you deploy the new instance of CoPilot, you will be prompted to enter the customer ID during initial setup.
 Re-enter the same customer ID you copied.

 Index Management
 -----------------